leshow/blog/content/post/rust_for_java_devs.md

 ### Enum

 Programming in Rust is a much more data-centric, type driven approach to programming.
 Rust has 2 main ways of declaring new types of values, the `enum` keyword and `struct`. `enum` is a sum type (a tagged union if you prefer).
-It's quite different `enum` in Java, but if we're going to make the comparison, think of it as like Java's `enum` but capable of expressing a great deal more.
+It's different from `enum` in Java, but if we're going to make the comparison, think of it as like Java's `enum` but capable of expressing a great deal more.
 The common theme with `enum` in either language is is that both express a type can have different variants.
 For example, you may have heard that Rust lacks `null` or `nil`.
 This is true, if you want to express the absence of a value in Rust, there's a type in the [stdlib](https://doc.rust-lang.org/std/option/enum.Option.html) for that.

 ```rust
 enum Option<T> {